+Timeliness of Dissemination of IODC L1.5 Data

-The upgrade of the multi-mission dissemination system which was implemented in March 2018 resolved the timeliness problems for the 0° and IODC services attributable to that system.
-A residual timeliness problem affecting IODC remains, caused at root by the lengthier processing time needed for the data from Meteosat-8 at its high-inclination.
-This is being monitored, with a view to potentially increasing bandwidth to alleviate the problem.
+A timeliness problem affecting the IODC service is sometimes seen, impacting the dissemination of L1.5 image data.
+It is caused by the lengthier processing time needed for the data from Meteosat-8 at its high-inclination.
+This continues to be monitored, with a view to potentially increasing bandwidth on EUMETCast Europe to alleviate the problem.